 Model Predictive Control: How to use predictions to optimize performance

-Model Predictive Control is a methodology where you use predictions to control and optimize a process.
+Model Predictive Control, or statistical process control, is a methodology where you use predictions to control and optimize a process.
 The goal is to find the best future settings of your process variables, in order for the future of the process to be as you want it to be.
 For example, if you run a biological process you might collect data for variables such as pH and temperature.
 Model Predictive Control can then be used to adjust the future values of the pH and temperature to optimize the future of the process.

 An outstanding tool to do that is a module inside SIMCA-online called Control Advisor.